Career Services appointments

-The Internship Advisor will ask questions about the type of internships that interest you and why.
-Come to your appointment prepared to discuss your work history, academic major, future career goals and time frame in which you would like to start an internship.
+You will be asked about the type of internships or jobs that interest you and why.
+Come to your appointment prepared to discuss your work history, academic major, and future career goals.

-NOTE: It is recommended that you update your resume BEFORE scheduling an appointment with the Internship Advisor.
-If you would like assistance writing or updating your resume, schedule an appointment for resume review prior to your internship advising appointment.
+It is recommended that you update your resume BEFORE scheduling an appointment.
+If you would like assistance writing or updating your resume, schedule an appointment for resume review prior to your advising appointment.

-- What skills do you want to gain/refine during an internship?
+- What skills do you want to gain/refine?

-- How far are you willing to travel/commute to an internship?
+- How far are you willing to travel/commute?